jaclu/tmux-menus/README.md

 If set to true each menu will include an extra item `Display Commands` with the shortcut `!`

 Pressing this will display what commands are used for each action.

-If a command matches a defined prefix, this prefix sequence will be displayed instead of the command.
+If a command matches a defined root or prefix key bind, this will be displayed instead of the command.
+If multiple key binds matches, all of them will be listed.

+this prefix sequence will be displayed instead of the command.

 Be aware that the menu will be taller when using this, so make sure the screen is